pingcap/docs-tidb-operator/en/canary-upgrade-tidb-operator.md

 ---
 title: Perform a Canary Upgrade on TiDB Operator
 summary: Learn how to perform a canary upgrade on TiDB Operator in Kubernetes.
-Canary upgrade avoids the unpredictable impact of a TiDB Operator upgrade on all TiDB clustsers in the entire Kubernetes cluster.
+Canary upgrade avoids the unpredictable impact of a TiDB Operator upgrade on all TiDB clusters in the entire Kubernetes cluster.
 ---

 # Perform a Canary Upgrade on TiDB Operator

-If you want to upgrade TiDB Operator to a new version, but hope to limit the impact of the upgrade to avoid the unpredictable impact on all TiDB clusters in the entire Kubernetes cluster, you can perform a canary upgrade on TiDB Operator.
+If you want to upgrade TiDB Operator to a new version, and hope to limit the impact of the upgrade to avoid the unpredictable impact on all TiDB clusters in the entire Kubernetes cluster, you can perform a canary upgrade on TiDB Operator.
 After the canary upgrade, you can check the impact of the TiDB Operator upgrade on the canary cluster.
 After you confirm that the new version of TiDB Operator is working stably, you can then [upgrade TiDB Operator normally](upgrade-tidb-operator.md).

 You can perform a canary upgrade only on two components: [`tidb-controller-manager`](architecture.md) and [`tidb-scheduler`](tidb-scheduler.md).
 Canary upgrades for [the advanced StatefulSet controller](advanced-statefulset.md) and [the admission controller](enable-admission-webhook.md) are not supported.

 When you use TiDB Operator, `tidb-scheduler` is not mandatory.
 Refer to [tidb-scheduler and default-scheduler](tidb-scheduler.md#tidb-scheduler-and-default-scheduler) to confirm whether you need to deploy `tidb-scheduler`.

-## Step 1: Configure selector for the current TiDB Operator and perform upgrade
+## Step 1: Configure selector for the current TiDB Operator and perform an upgrade

 In `values.yaml` of the current TiDB Operator, add the following selector configuration: